PostHog/handbook/docs/handbook/strategy.md

 * Experience scaling Postgres to terabytes
 * Great visual/UX designer
 * Marketing/growth
+  * This should come later as we will be changing the product around too much to 'optimize' it yet.

 We could also use more firepower to deliver features faster, though we should be careful with hiring more generalists early on.
 We could end up needing too much co-ordination.
 The priority should be a devops/backend scaling generalist.